ATY02/angry-chef/README.md

 Next, you need to obtain a Google API key from the [Google Cloud Console](https://makersuite.google.com/app/apikey).
-Create a .env file in the project directory.
+Create a .env file in the backend directory.
 Add your Google API key to the .env file:

 ```